-Edmund Rice Education Australia Flexible Schools Ltd is committed to creating and maintaining safe environments for students.
+EREA Flexible Schools Ltd is committed to creating and maintaining safe environments for students.
 A critical area of importance is how to respond to, and report abuse, harm and the behaviour of a staff member that a student considers is inappropriate.
-This document sets out the responsibilities for staff members in schools where they have a concern for the protection of a student, including addressing processes required by law:
+This document sets out the safeguarding responsibilities and processes for all staff members in schools where they have a concern for the protection of a student, including addressing processes required by law.
+This document specifies:

-- processes for how Edmund Rice Education Australia Flexible Schools Ltd schools will respond to harm, or allegations of harm, to students; - a process for the reporting by a student to a stated staff member of behaviour of another staff member that the student considers inappropriate; - a process for how the information reported to the stated staff member must be dealt with by the stated staff member; - a process for reporting sexual abuse or suspected sexual abuse in compliance with the Education (General Provisions) Act 2006, section 366; and a suspicion of likely sexual abuse in compliance with the Education (General Provisions) Act 2006, section 366A; and - a process for reporting a reportable suspicion under the Child Protection Act 1999, section 13E.
+- processes for how EREA Flexible Schools Ltd schools will respond to harm, or allegations of harm, to students; - processes for the reporting by a student to a stated staff member of behaviour of another staff member that the student considers inappropriate in accordance with section 16(1) of the Education (Accreditation of Non-State Schools) Regulation 2017.; - a process for how the information reported to the stated staff member must be dealt with by the stated staff member; - processes for reporting sexual abuse or suspected sexual abuse in compliance with the Education (General Provisions) Act 2006, section 366; and a suspicion of likely sexual abuse in compliance with the Education (General Provisions) Act 2006, section 366A; and - a process for reporting a reportable suspicion under the Child Protection Act 1999, section 13E. - processes for reporting a child sexual offence in accordance with the Criminal Code Act 1899.

-These processes apply to all staff members employed by Edmund Rice Education Australia Flexible Schools Ltd in the Queensland region.
+These processes apply to all staff members employed by EREA Flexible Schools Ltd in the Queensland region.

-2. Reporting Processes
+2. Reporting Process